tapyu/to-rm-courses/adaptive-filtering/README.md

     - Adaptive noise canceling
 - The codes were written in `Julia`
 - The `.zip` files are the codes from other colleges that took the same course (in different semesters).
+- The slides can be found in `Signal Processing and Machine Learning/Adaptative Filtering/Charles's slides/`

 ---
 ## Other info